ContentGraz/OER/brand-driven-content-strategy-1.md

 Before the exercise we fear a kind of Hunger Games: Will there be enough different content types and channels for everyone in the group?
 When speaking of content types, one first thinks of media types like video, images and long copy.
 But content types can be found in every corner.
 CoSchedule, a marketing organization software, published [113 content type ideas](https://coschedule.com/blog/types-of-content/).
 Formats like quotes or references are often not even perceived as content types, but they have specific formal characteristics on which their efficiency depends.
 (The credibility of a content collection may depend on the correctness and the sources of quotes.)
 Furthermore this list shows clearly that suitable content types can also be found for smaller budgets.
 The necessary resources have to be considered by the content strategist when recommending content types to the client.
 In the process of aligning the content types with the message architecture internal resources like budget or personnel can get shifted and reallocated.

-According to Bloomstein many (content) challenges can be met by a correct execution of the 3 steps: creating a message architecture, conducting an audit and recommending appropriate content types and channels.
-Deeper insights on Content modeling and editorial guidelines will be taught in specific lectures throughout the master degree of Content Strategy at FH Joanneum Graz.

-> It has been really valuable that Margot shared her industry knowledge and helped us to apply them to our projects.
-I have already seen the positive results of her lectures in my professional life.

-– Omer Sarica, COS20-Student

-> The Brand Values class provided me with a very practical approach to creating brand-driven content strategies.
-Starting with the messaging architecture creation exercise, the content audit and the final assignment (which brought everything together), this class equipped me with a solid foundation.
-The class prompted students to think about problem solving for business goals and user needs through the lens of communication goals and story-telling, using a logical step-by-step approach.
-Additionally, I particularly liked the instructor’s proactive approach to encouraging student participation.
-It sparked some very interesting discussions around the topic.

-– Azza El Arabi, COS20-Student

 ## Where to go from here?